qkmango/Captcha/README.en.md

 ## Introduction

 Captcha is a verification code generation tool, which can easily generate verification codes.
-All configuration items have default configurations and can be used out of the box.
+All configuration items have default values and can be used out of the box.

 ## Configuration items